-Luis Pedro Coelho is post-doctoral researcher at the Institute for Molecular Medicine in Lisbon (Portugal).
-He works in understanding chromatin organization in Plasmodium, the malaria-causing parasite.
-His work is involves both lab biology and computational modeling.
+Luis Pedro Coelho is postdoctoral researcher at the European Molecular Biology Laboratory (EMBL).
+He works in metagenomics and bioimage informatics (the application of computer vision to biological samples).
 Luis has a PhD in computational biology from Carnegie Mellon University, a BS and MS in computer science from Instituto Superior Técnico.
 He is a Fulbright Scholar, a Siebel Scholar, and has won multiple awards for academic or research excellence.

 Outside academia, Luis has been involved in theatre (having produced the student group at IST and starred in several productions), as well as received a prize in a short story competition.
 He has taught computer usage in underprivileged neighbourhoods and designed Webpages for nonprofits.
 In Summer 2010, was in Mozambique, volunteering with local organisations there (see beiraproject.org).